Syria's Assad faces Arab isolation

 Assad also strengthened his father's strategic alliance with Iran and supported militant Islamist groups including the Palestinian Hamas and the Lebanese Shi'ite group Hezbollah.

-He ended nearly three decades of Syrian military presence in neighboring Lebanon under international pressure following the 2005 assassination of Lebanese statesman Rafik al-Hariri.
+He ended nearly three decades of Syrian military presence in neighbouring Lebanon under international pressure following the 2005 assassination of Lebanese statesman Rafik al-Hariri.

 But the collapse in January of Beirut's pro-Western government, led by Hariri's son, was the latest sign that Assad had clawed back influence in Lebanon, one of only two countries to oppose Saturday's Arab League move.